itachiever/interviews_preparation/JD_DevSecOps.md

 ## 🚀 Closing Statement

 This profile demonstrates strong alignment with ISG’s Senior SRE – DevSecOps role, with proven expertise in building secure, scalable, and highly reliable systems suitable for mission-critical payment platforms.

+# Job Description:

+Technical:

+Hands-on experience in DevSecOps Pipeline frameworks and tools IDE like VS Code, Eclipse, IntelliJ Idea & Productivity plugins like copilot, Sonarlint plugins Git based SCM like Gitlab, Github, Bitbucket
+SAST tools like SoqarQube, semgrep, Coverity
+Image repository like Nexus, InsightVM, cloud based repo llike ECR, ACR Jenkins for pipeline orchestration
+Hands-on experience in Containerization & CI/CD tools Docker
+Kubernetes(K8S) cluster and cloud based K8S like EKS, AKS Helm Charts
+Maven, Gradle, Jenkins, ArgoCD & similar CI tools, Artifactory, Nexus, Preferred Candidate should have strong understanding of Pipeline Coding experience using Groovy Hook Scripts and Infrastructure Automation tools like Ansible
+Knowledge on cloud technologies with hands-on experience on deploying applications using Azure cloud (Primary) , AWS (Secondary), Nice to have GCP and/or Oracle cloud experience.
+Working experience with private clouds and private datacenters is a plus point.
+Must have practiced IAM administration and managed access control Strong experience with Agile software development including Scrum and/or other methodologies
+Functional:

+Fintech domain experience
+Effective collaboration & communication
+Lean thinker, Agile practitioner, Build trust relationships, A go to personality Ability to quickly adapt with faster changing environment

+Technical or Functional Skills requirement Theoretical knowledge

+Jenkins, Gitlab, Ansible, Nexus, Shell, Prometheus, Grafana

+Job Responsibilities

+As a skilled Site Reliability Engineer (SRE) , need to manage, maintain, and streamline our deployment pipelines and ensure high availability of our applications.
+Perform deployments using orchestration tools like Jenkins, GitLab CI, or similar.
+Troubleshoot deployment issues, performing Level 1application support, and ensuring smooth operations across multiple environments.
+Key Responsibilities

+Perform deployments of applications and services using CI/CD pipelines created in Jenkins, GitLab, Nexus, SonarQube, Ansible, and shell scripting.
+Operate and maintain orchestration tools (Jenkins or equivalent) to ensure seamless deployment workflows.
+Monitor application and system health using tools like Prometheus, Grafana, or equivalent, and respond to alerts in a timely manner.
+Troubleshoot deployment failures, application startup issues, and other operational problems as part of Level 1 support.
+Collaborate with development, QA, and operations teams to automate processes, improve deployment reliability, and enhance observability.
+Support containerized environments using Docker and, ideally, Kubernetes.
+Knowledge of ArgoCD or GitOps practices is a plus.
+Participate in 24/7 rotational shifts and on-call schedules to ensure continuous availability of services.
+Travel to client sites for performing on site deployment using CD.
+Work with multiple teams including Change Management Board, IT, Network, DBA, Business and Product Development teams to plan for release schedule and get approvals in place before deployment.
+Be comfortable working with tools like JIRA, OpenProject,etc. for raising and managing appropriate Change requests for deployment.
+Document deployment processes, troubleshooting steps, and standard operating procedures (SOPs).